PlatONnetwork/docs/docs/PlatON经济方案.md

 - Additional period

   PlatON is designed to issue additional shares every year.
 This additional period is not a natural time cycle in PlatON, but a block height cycle.
 Based on 365.25 days a year, it is based on the average block production time within a period of time (the time range is based on the current block).
-The previous year), calculate the number of blocks in the current additional period.
+The previous year, calculate the number of blocks in the current additional period.
 In order to make the additional issue logic always be processed in the settlement block, the additional issue period is designed to be a multiple of the settlement period when designing, so the additional issue block is also a settlement block.
 Due to the uncertainty of the average block production time, the number of settlement cycles in the issuance cycle will be dynamically adjusted.

 - Epoch

-  In PlatON, considering the system processing performance, the logics such as lock-up processing, pledge lock, Staking reward issuance, additional issuance, and node ranking are processed periodically and centrally.
+  In PlatON, considering the system processing performance, the logics such as lock-up processing, pledge lock, staking reward issuance, additional issuance, and node ranking are processed periodically and centrally.
 This cycle is called the Epoch.
 The last block of the Epoch is called the settlement block, which handles various periodic processing logic in a unified manner.
 The Epoch is a multiple of the consensus cycle and is fixed at 10750 blocks.

 - Round

-  Each consensus Round produces 250 blocks, of which the 230th block is an election block, used to select 25 verification nodes for the next consensus Round.
+  Each consensus Round produces 250 blocks, of which the 230th block is an election block, used to select 25 validator nodes for the next consensus Round.

 ### Published by LAT